Causes Of Fear

 Fears function as protective mechanisms, warning us of dangers like venomous snakes or aggressive wasps.
 However, when these fears become exaggerated, they can hinder our daily lives.
 Take stage fright, for example: it's not life-threatening but tops many people's list of phobias.
 Impressively, some overcome this fear in mere minutes.

-Social phobias can severely limit one's experiences, potentially affecting income, social interactions, and even confining individuals to their homes.
-It's counterproductive to tell someone to "just get over it" – it's akin to asking the impossible and can exacerbate the issue.
+Social phobias can severely limit one's experiences — affecting income, social interactions, and in extreme cases confining people to their homes.
+Telling someone to "just get over it" is counterproductive and only deepens the problem.